Office Space Planning for a Hybrid Workplace

 Hybrid office layouts will usually prioritize common areas such as meeting rooms, leisure areas, a well-equipped kitchen, and open space.
 This shift in priority is designed to promote collaboration, creativity, and even work-based friendships to compensate for what’s missing at home.

 Layout Ideas for Your Hybrid Office

-After over two years of remote working, architects and designers tested different layouts and strategies for hybrid environments.
-One of the most popular and promising theme is Activity-based Working (ABW,) an approach that focuses on customized layouts tailored to accommodate the specific working behaviors and culture of the company.
+In the last three years of remote working, architects and designers have tested different layouts and strategies for hybrid environments.
+One of the most popular and promising themes is Activity-based Working (ABW), an approach that focuses on customized layouts tailored to accommodate the specific working behaviors and culture of the company.